 A split system refers to a refrigerated type air conditioner consisting two or more main operating components.
 One component is the evaporator (commonly known as indoor unit) which is installed inside the room and one is the condenser (commonly known as outdoor unit) which is located outside the building.
 Refrigeration pipes or copper pipes are used to connect the two.

 Single split air conditioners are ideal for heating or cooling one area or one room of your house.
 They are easy to install and great in temperature control and efficiency.
 Split air conditioners come in either Cooling Only or Reverse Cycle (which offers heating and cooling).
 Split systems also come in inverters (variable speed compressor) and non inverter or fix speed (single speed on and off compressor).
 Inverters are are more efficient to run, can achieve desired temperature quicker and quieter to run than fix speed units.
 They are also more smooth when running and able to handle a greater range of temperatures then non inverter systems.
-Cold Bear Air recommend inverter technology for offering greater comfort to your home.
+Cold Bear Air recommends inverter technology for offering greater comfort to your home.

 What air conditioner brand should I get?

 Each air conditioner brand makes different air conditioners.
 They offer different functions and features.
 They are also different in factors such as efficiency, quietness and air flow rate.
 There is no one air conditioner for all and it depends on what functions and features you want or need.
 Cold Bear Air offers a wide range of air conditioner brands including Mitsubishi Heavy Industries, Midea, Hitachi, Toshiba, Mitsubishi Electric, Fujitsu, Daikin and Panasonic for you to choose from and our sales technicians are able to give you the best choice for air conditioning.

 Types of indoor unit in single split systems

 The indoor unit (evaporator) comes in various types to suit different situations.

 Wall mounted type: The most commonly used split system, its evaporator is designed in such a way that it mounts top of a wall.
 It gains popularity from its cost effective install.